-The challenge when trying to find the best month to have a wedding is thinking about so many factors such as cost, venue availability, weather, design,
+The challenge when trying to find the best month to have a wedding is thinking about so many factors, such as cost, venue availability, weather, design,

 The wedding officiant is another person you want to get committed to your wedding as soon as possible.
-You may be able to find an officiant last minute, but what you really want is for your officiant to be involved throughout the process from counseling and writing vows to preparing for your wedding.
+You may be able to find an officiant last minute, but what you want is for your officiant to be involved throughout the process, from counseling and writing vows to preparing for your wedding.

 Best Month to Have a Wedding

-And environmentally, you likely can’t beat the weather options whether you have the wedding during the day or later in the evening it’s bound to have a much higher chance of a gorgeous day.
-Expect costs during June to be top tier and if you are looking for a venue plan to grab your venue at least a year but if any way possible closer to a year and a half to 2 years ahead of time.
-It will be more work to get your venue but other planning items will be much easier during this month.
+And environmentally, you likely can’t beat the weather options.
+Whether you have the wedding during the day or later in the evening, it’s bound to have a much higher chance of a gorgeous day.
+Expect costs during June to be top tier, and if you are looking for a venue, plan to grab your venue at least a year, but if possible, closer to a year and a half to 2 years ahead of time.
+Getting your venue will be more work, but other planning items will be much easier this month.

-For that reason, you will see some of the highest prices during September and you will have as hard a time as any month when it comes to booking your venue and vendors.
-If you choose September be sure to book as far out in advance as possible and keep your wedding planner and those helping, likely in your wedding party, aware that they might need to put in a little extra effort to help you with planning.
+For that reason, you will see some of the highest prices during September and have as hard a time as any month when booking your venue and vendors.
+If you choose September, be sure to book as far out as possible and keep your wedding planner and those helping, likely in your wedding party, aware that they might need to put in a little extra effort to help you with planning.